Rose Pruning Primer

 Pruned late, even after new growth starts, the canes are cut to a swollen dormant bud and the bush will do just fine, I think its better to prune late rather than early.
 As I preach so often due to my Post-Pruning Traumatic Stress Disorder (PPTSD.)
 You can read all about how I developed this condition on my website.

 Late-pruned bushes can bleed, but this has not been shown to be harmful to roses.
 Bleeding interferes with sealing cut ends but I stopped sealing smaller canes, with no increase in cane borer problems.
-There is a thread on Paul’s forum about cane borers if you have experienced a problem with them.

 In addition to removing dead or diseased canes, there are several reasons for pruning.
 You want to remove non-productive branches and make room for ones that will make flowers.
 Remove crossing branches that clutter the bush or damage others.
 Open up the interior of the bush for ease in spraying and to promote good flowering stems.
 Remove non-productive canes at the base to promote growth of new vigorous canes.
 Finally, shape the bush so the shape looks please to you.